7 Ways to Increase Enrollment in Your Childcare Program

 How to attract prospective families

-1. Identify what differentiates you from your competitors
+1. Identify what differentiates you from competitors

 2. Use your community as a resource